Free to be you

 Sometimes, writing things down can help you to look at the pros and cons of both sides.
 We’ve listed some things we think separate college from school.

 So, take a look and we hope it helps you make up your mind and do what’s best for you…

 A varied day: Most full-time students will have four days a week in college.
-Outside of timetabled lessons, you will be expected to put in additional study hours, either at home or in our Learning Resources Centre on site.
+Outside of timetabled lessons, you will be expected to put in additional study hours, either at home or in our Library on site.

 A more independent you: From calling teachers by their first name, to deciding how and when you want to study, you’ll find college is a much more mature environment… and you’ll become a more independent person as a result.

 New people, new places: One of the best things about coming to college is making new friends.
-You’ll find people who share the same interests as you both in class and outside at the various clubs and societies.
+You’ll find people who share the same interests as you both in class and outside.
 Depending on where you live you may also have a whole new town to explore!

 Not just about studying: You also have the chance to get involved in lots of enhancement activities, events, competitions and clubs.
 We aim to broaden your horizons, help you to develop new skills and grow.